-The BA CP program is a 120 credit undergraduate program, comprised of 40 credits in General Education, 30 credits in Community Psychology (including Concentrations), and 50 credits of general electives.
-The program is a year-round program, including enrollment in summer.
+The BA CP program is designed as a four-year program that is offered in both on-ground and online formats.
+The BA CP program is a 120-credit undergraduate program, comprised of 40 credits in General Education, 15 credits in Lower Division Psychology Prerequisites, 32 credits in Lower Division General Electives, 21 credits in Community Psychology Core Curriculum, and 12 credits in Concentration Courses.

+The program is a year-round program, including enrollment in the summer.
 On-ground attendance includes fall and spring 16-week semesters and a 12-week summer semester.
-Online attendance includes two 8-week terms in fall and spring, and two8-week terms in summer semester.
+Online attendance includes two 8-week terms in fall, spring, and summer.